adriaaula/dada2_guidelines/README.md

 ## 4 - Look for duplicates/Clustering

-We detected that, in some cases, merging tables from different runs gives reads that are identical but differ in length by a few base pairs.
+We detected that, in some cases, merging tables from different runs gives ASVs that are identical but differ in length by a few base pairs.
 This can also happen when merging datasets that were amplified with primers that start at slightly different positions.

 In previous versions we used the `collapseNoMismatch` function inside DADA2 to solve this problem.
 However, it is extremely slow and should not be used for large datasets (more [here](https://github.com/benjjneb/dada2/issues/626)).
 So, we removed this step in the merging script.